The Chart for eBay Inc. (EBAY) Is Flashing Mixed Signals

-eBay Inc. (NASDAQ:EBAY) went up by 1.23% from its latest closing price compared to the recent 1-year high of $81.19.
-The company’s stock price has collected -2.36% of loss in the last five trading sessions.
+eBay Inc. (NASDAQ:EBAY) went down by -3.05% from its latest closing price compared to the recent 1-year high of $81.19.
+The company’s stock price has collected -9.94% of loss in the last five trading sessions.
 Barron’s reported on 05/06/22 that Etsy, Cognizant, and EBay Were Thursday’s Biggest Losers

 Is It Worth Investing in eBay Inc. (NASDAQ :EBAY) Right Now?